-Under Floor Heating Mat – 6 m2 area coverage is a 1,2 kw Heating Mat that fits into a room size of 12 m2, covering 50% of the floor surface.
+Under Floor Heating Mat – 6 m2 area coverage is a 1,2 kW Heating Mat that fits into a room size of 12 m2, covering 50% of the floor surface.
 Please bear in mind that you need to purchase a thermostat.
 We have various models: Analogue, Digital, Programmable and Motion Sensor.
 They are all suitable for the heating system.
-Choice is yours.
+The choice is yours.
 You have an option of buying an alarm to alert you if the heater gets damaged during tiling.

 When do I need the External Sensor/Probe connected to the thermostat?

 The external sensor/probe is installed when wooden floors and for bathrooms where the thermostat is mounted outside.
 It is also used if you want to control the floor temperature of tiled floors, seedling trays, incubators for crocodiles, snakes, etc.